TB-blog/TB-CLI/README.md

 TB's comments module is using [gitalk](https://github.com/gitalk/gitalk).
 More config details please see [here](https://github.com/gitalk/gitalk).

-**Attention:** *if you don't need comment function, please choose `Use comment component?
+**Attention:** *if you don't need comment function, please choose `Use comments module?
 No`.*

 ## Deploying

-If you are already connected to your server, you can build & run TB in your server simply, but before deploying please make sure you already have [node](https://nodejs.org/), [git](https://git-scm.com/) and [pm2](https://pm2.keymetrics.io/):
+If you are already connected to your server, you can build & run TB in your server simply, but before deploying please make sure you already have [node](https://nodejs.org/) and [git](https://git-scm.com/) :

 * Global install [TB-CLI](https://github.com/TB-blog/TB-CLI).